blab/cartography/docs/index.md

 <iframe src="https://blab.github.io/cartography/TSNEUMAPClickableFlu.html" style="width: 1200px; height: 400px;" frameBorder="0"></iframe>

 Overall, the best recapitulation of the phylogenetic clades of the four analyzed was that of MDS and UMAP, because they preserved more local and global structure.
 However, t-SNE did better at separating clusters than MDS, as in MDS, lots of the points were layered on top of each other (clade A1b/131K was impossible to see in clusters 1 and 2).
-This makes sense, as the MDS algorithm largely makes its mapping with respect to between-object distances - local structure is preserved but not global. t-SNE clustered genetically similar clades well, but did not place similar clusters next to each other (t-SNE has a large focus on local structure while still maintaining some global structure (presence of multiple scales of clusters))
+This makes sense, as the MDS algorithm largely makes its mapping with respect to between-object distances - local structure is preserved but not global. t-SNE clustered genetically similar clades as well, but did not place similar clusters next to each other, as t-SNE focuses on local structure while still maintaining some global structure.

 # Tree Linked Flu Chart with PCA, MDS, TSNE, and UMAP